xiilei/dwml/README.md

-## dwml - A Python library for reading DrawingMl of Microsoft office (2007 and above),And Convert them to latex
+## dwml - A Python library for reading DrawingML of Microsoft office (2007 and above),And Convert them to latex

  Usage
 =======